National Insurance Contributions (Secondary Class 1 Contributions) Bill: Motion to disagree with Lords Amendment 8B

 Voting No meant

-Back the Lords amendment to exempt hospices and social care providers from the employer NI hike, protecting them from significant additional costs
+Back the Lords amendment giving powers to exempt hospices, GP practices, pharmacists and charitable care providers from the employer NI increase, arguing the tax threatens vulnerable services

 Each row is one party.
 The stacked bar gives the within-party split of Aye / No / Absent; the columns on the right give the raw counts.
 The whip column shows the published party position — “Free vote” means the whip was formally removed for this division.